yavuzkocca/Raffle-Proof-System/README.md

 just send-packet optimism false
 ```
 You'll see an active waiting poll in the terminal and will be informed if the packet was sent successfully.

+You can check the Nft from Base Sepolia Explorer.

 # Proof of Testnet Interaction